doitintl/iris3/README.md

 * On resource creation, by listening to Google Cloud Operations (Stackdriver) Logs.
     - You can disable this, see ["Deploy"](#deployment).
 * On schedule, using a Cloud Scheduler cron job that the deployer sets up for you.
-TODO Remove - By default, only some types of resources get labeled on schedule.
-Some labeling occurs only on schedule.
     - See  [Configuration section below](#configuration) below for details.
+    - By default only some types of resources get labeled on the cron job, but you can configure that all resources get labeled.
 ## Supported Google Cloud Products

 Right now, there are plugins for the following types of resources.
 To learn what label keys are added, search for `def _gcp_<LABEL_NAME>)`, i.e., functions whose names start `_gcp_`.
 The part of the function name after `_gcp_` is used for the label key.

 These are also listed below.

 * Compute Engine Instances (Labels name, zone, region, instance type)